 I spent almost the whole of the next summer exploring the desert southwest with my uncle only to be returned to live with my younger brother a few weeks before the new school year started.
 Then, before school started, the two of us were taken back down to the train station and met by the nanny we had traveled with before.
 The three of us boarded the train, ending up in Reno, Nevada where we were met by my dad and older brother.
 My dad and stepmother married in Reno that weekend and shortly thereafter we moved into her behind-the-walls compound in Los Angeles.
 Initially, for the first few months anyway, albeit extended, living like one happy family.

 Like my brother, my grandmother hated her too --- or at the very least, disliked her emmensely.
 I don't think I ever saw her even once during the years my dad and stepmother were married.
-In later years she painted a word picture of who she was and what she did in a not so flattering context.
-My grandmother never liked the way my dad knew my stepmother while my mother was still alive and how they seemed to get awfully close so quickly following my mother's death.
-When she told me the story on how the two of them met I suppose one could cast aspersions on who she was and what she did, although much to my grandmother's chagrin, I never did.
+In later years she painted a word picture of who she was and what she did for a living in a not so flattering way.
+So too, it ate away at my grandmother because my dad knew my stepmother while my mother was still alive and how they seemed to get awfully close so quickly following my mother's death.
+When she told me the story on how the two of them met I suppose one could cast aspersions on who she was and what she did (for a living), although much to my grandmother's chagrin, I never did.

 As my dad was catching up with the women struggling to carry the wounded man he could overhear the newly arrived third woman desperately trying to convince the other two into just leaving Burneman, but was successful in talking only one of them into doing so, she backtracking down El Paseo disappearing in the crowd.
-As the second woman kneeled down with Bruneman in the lobby the third woman began backing off, but before she could clear the theater foyer police arrived and began holding nearby people as potential witnesses, of which my father and the third woman were amongst those held.
+As the second woman kneeled down with Bruneman in the lobby the third woman, seeing her pleas were more-or-less falling on deaf ears, began backing off, but before she could clear the theater foyer police arrived and began holding nearby people as potential witnesses, of which my father and the third woman were amongst those held.

 The woman told my dad under no circumstances could she afford to get caught up in the situation and would he please claim that the two of them were together.
 My dad told the police they were together, told them he was a resident of Redondo Beach and saw nothing.
 The police glanced at his ID and at the woman, and even though there was a clear difference between his working class attire and her being dressed to the nines, they never questioned the woman and just let them go.
 The woman took my dad's arm and they strolled back down El Paseo looking all the same as a couple.
 When they got some distance away from the theater the woman motioned to a car that had slowly been following behind them to the curb.
 A male driver came around and opened the door for her.
 She thanked my dad for the help, handing him a card and telling him the two women were "hostesses" she provided for Bruneman at his bar, the Surf Club.
 She also told my dad, in so many words, that in appreciation for his help she could arrange for some fun times if he was interested.
 My dad told her he was a happily married man with a nearly three year old son with hope for a second one soon and no longer indulged.